simple10304/PCA-FA-PLSR/README.md

 # PCA-FA-PLSR

-## Implement PCA amd FA without any package and implemention.
+Implement PCA and FA without any package and implementation.
-## Perform PLSR on the AutoMPG dataset
+Perform PLSR on the AutoMPG dataset